themagicalmammal/howtolinux/README.md

 sudo apt install -f && sudo apt dist-upgrade
 ```
 ### Why use apt, not apt-get?
 **Ans.** Apt was made according to an end-user perspective.
 It mostly does everything apt-get does.
 So for normal users, apt-get is not useful.
-But, for a developer that writes scripts and does automation, like writing a Dockerfile to build images, they would prefer apt-get over apt.
+But, for a developer that writes scripts and does automation, like writing a Docker file to build images, they would prefer apt-get over apt.

 ### Difference b/w upgrade and dist-upgrade
-When you run the apt upgrade, it only upgrades that which has a new release available to the platform, as defined in /etc/apt/sources.list or in /etc/apt/sources.list.d/. <br /> <br />
+When you run the apt upgrade, it only updates that which has a new release accessible to the platform, as defined in /etc/apt/sources.list or in /etc/apt/sources.list.d/. <br /> <br />

 However, when you run apt dist-upgrade, it will intelligently install or remove packages as needed, to complete the upgrade.
-Dist-upgrade has a smart conflict resolution system, so it will attempt to upgrade the most important packages, at the expense of those deemed less important.
+Dist-upgrade has an intelligent dispute determination method, so it will attempt to update the numerous necessary packages at the cost of those considered less valuable.
 But, this might be dangerous because it removes files that might eventually break the system.

 ### Updating your recovery (Pop Os)
 If you upgrade to a newer release the recovery also needs to be upgraded, you can do it via Terminal. <br />